alfredbaudisch/pardall_markdown/README.md

 - If needed, an optional database layer may be added in the future.

 ## Who's using?
-- [Pardall](https://pardall.xyz/): this is [my own](https://pardall.xyz/about) [Wiki](https://pardall.xyz/wiki), which serves as a proof of concept for a website made with PardallMarkdown and Phoenix.LiveView, with Markdown files created from Joplin notes.
+- Pardall Wiki: this is my own Wiki (_UPDATE: URL removed because I lost the domain renewal_), which serves as a proof of concept for a website made with PardallMarkdown and Phoenix.LiveView, with Markdown files created from Joplin notes.
 The content for the Wiki is automatically synced from the [alfredbaudisch/pardall.xyz_content](https://github.com/alfredbaudisch/pardall.xyz_content) repository.

 ## Roadmap
 - [x] Add support for custom metadata parsers ([#30](https://github.com/alfredbaudisch/pardall_markdown/issues/30)).